Bloechle/Sugarcube/README.md

     - Read and write PDF documents.
     - Extract PDF content and convert it into OCD, a proprietary structured format.
     - Convert PDFs to Fixed Layout ePub (EPUB3 format).
+    - Extract PDF content and convert it into JSON (Jexter project)

 - **OCD Format**:
     - A structured format optimized for specific workflows.